manmuqingshan/modm/src/modm/platform/core/cortex/module.md

 ### Cache Initialization

-For Cortex-M7 devices, both the I-Cache and D-Cache are enabled by default with a write-through policy to significantly improve performance.
-However, it is important to note that manual invalidation of the caches is required on certain operations, such as when writing to Flash (I-Cache) or when using DMA (D-Cache).
-See the [CMSIS-Core documentation][cache_api] for more info.
+For Cortex-M7 devices, the I-Cache is enabled by default.
+The D-Cache with a write-back write-allocate policy is only enabled if the `modm:platform:dma` module is NOT selected. modm currently does not support allocating DMA buffers in non-cachable regions or granular cache invalidation.
+See the [CMSIS-Core Cache API][cache_api] for more information on cache management.

 ### Additional Initialization